 - Authorization: I do not have to sign this Authorization.
-If I decide not to sign the Authorization, I will not be allowed to participate in this study or receive any research-related treatment that is - participate in this study or receive any research-related treatment that is provided through the study.
+If I decide not to sign the Authorization, I will not be allowed to participate in this study or receive any research-related treatment that is provided through the study.
 However, my decision not to sign this authorization will not affect any other treatment, payment, or enrollment in health plans or eligibility for benefits. - f.
 Right to Revoke: I can change my mind and withdraw this authorization at any time by sending a written notice to the Principal Investigator to inform the researcher of the decision.
 If I withdraw this authorization, the researcher may only use and disclose the protected health information already collected for this research study.
 No further health information about my child (me) will be collected by or disclosed to the researcher for this study.